-3. Mechanical Engineering.
-To be recommended for candidacy for the doctor's degree in mechanical engineering, the applicant must pass the following subjects with a grade of C or better:
+Mechanical Engineering.
+To be recommended for candidacy for the 3. doctor's degree in mechanical engineering, the applicant must pass the following subjects with a grade of C or better:

-ME 125 abc Engineering Laboratory

-and one of the following:

-EE 226 abc Engineering Mathematical Physics

-Ph 102 abc Introduction to Mathematical Physics and Differential Equations

-AE 257 abc Engineering Mathematical Principles

-Ma 114 abc Mathematical Analysis

-and, in addition, not less than 50 units of advanced courses arranged by the student in conference with his department advisor and approved by the Department.
+ME 125 abc Engineering Laboratory and one of the following: EE 226 abc Engineering Mathematical Physics Ph 102 abc Introduction to Mathematical Physics and Differential Equations and, in addition, not fewer than 50 units of advanced courses arranged by the student in conference with his department advisor and approved by the Department.
 If any course submitted for candidacy was taken elsewhere than at the Institute, the candidate may be required to pass special examinations indicating an equivalent knowledge of the subject.